 - Request from the ATO.

-- Otherwise, obtain directly from your ato tax portal.
+- Otherwise, obtain directly by logging into your ato tax portal.

-Furthermore, thttps://bp.ato.gov.au/is can confuse business owners where they believe the debt on a statement is the entire tax debt amount.
+Furthermore, it is easy to be confused over an ATO statement.
+Hence, you could have three or more accounts and believe the debt listed on a statement is the entire tax debt amount.
 Importantly, the only way to obtain an accurate amount of tax debt owing is to obtain a tax portal statement.
 Finally, understanding your tax obligations and account balances can assist in avoiding an ATO bankruptcy.